 It’s Monkeemania this weekend in the Underground Garage.

 (Original Air Date: Sunday, September 7, 2014)

 Good luck to Rachel Lichtman, Andrew Sandoval, and all those involved with the new documentary about Tommy Boyce and Bobby Hart.
 It premieres tonight in Los Angeles.

 "Just as the Sixties turned from black-and-white to Technicolor, they went from starving in New York City to stardom in Hollywood.
 Tommy Boyce and Bobby Hart were best known for writing some of the Monkees’ most popular hits, but that’s really only the beginning.
 They were actors, activists, singers, songwriters and pop culture icons who helped lead a movement to lower the national voting age to eighteen.
 However, at the apex of their success, they were managed by a brilliant con artist who absconded with most of their earnings.
 Their lasting legacy became a brilliant catalog of songs, but more importantly, an enduring contribution to the American political landscape.
 They changed lives and they changed law.
 Following their journey from overnight successes to devastating failure, to being unlikely political crusaders, The Guys Who Wrote ‘Em skips the usual talking heads and lets B&H’s own home movies, photos, and personal archives tell the real story.
 Schedules permitting, Bobby Hart and Keith Allison in person — plus, Q&A moderated by Michael Des Barres (of Little Steven’s Underground Garage on SiriusXM!)"

 Hey, Hey We're The Monkees premiered on the Disney Channel in late January 1997.
 The documentary includes interviews with all four Monkees.
-It was later made available on VHS, but has never been released on DVD.
+It was later made available on VHS, but has never been released on DVD or Blu-ray.